open-telemetry/semantic-conventions/docs/sampling/README.md

 Logically, both Threshold (`T`) and Randomness (`R`) are represented as unsigned integers in the range `0` through `0xffffffffffffff` or `MaxAdjustedCount - 1`.
-Items of telemetry are selected (i.e., "sampled") when their Threshold value is less than or equal to Randomness value, or `T <= R`.
+Items of telemetry are selected (i.e., "sampled") when their Threshold value is less than or equal to their Randomness value, or `T <= R`.

 Sampling probability is defined by the following expression: